 I am a software developer based in Denver.
-I’ve been working in the software industry for seventeen years.
+I’ve been working in the software industry for twenty years.
 I started my career as an intern at an established ERP software company in 1999.
 That first summer, I wrote the first version of the State Unemployment Insurance and New Hire Reporting tools for the J.D.
 Edwards OneWorld ERP suite.
 Both products shipped to production and both are still in use today.
 Since then, I have developed many more products with even greater success.

 I am passionate about developing software.
 I love the challenge and continuous innovation required to stay at the top of my game; the satisfaction of solving a business problem that increases value for my customer; the accomplishment that is earned by diligent work.

 My career has given me the opportunity to experience many aspects of professional software development from both a product and a services perspective.
 I have inherited code developed by engineers who had long left the company.
 I have participated in support calls to walk customers through resolutions to issues in a product I maintained.
 I have negotiated with product managers and clients to ensure a technical design both met their requirements and still could be completed given staffing, budget, and time constraints.
 I have followed a product vision from the writing of the first requirement to product completion.

 These experiences have given me a deep appreciation for the fact that delivering a successful product involves much more than simply writing lines of code.
 I take pride in my technical aptitude, but I feel it is only one facet of the value I bring to an organization.

 In 2009, I founded the software consultancy Digital Generalists with my wife.
 Since then, we’ve helped companies large and small leverage the power of software to enhance their brand and empower their employees.
 In February 2014, we released Spiral by Digital Generalists, an application that provides the power and features of the best iPad handwriting-enabled notepad applications on your phone.
 I designed every aspect of the application and wrote every line of code.